Spectacular sights on the Northern Explorer

 And it’s this majesty you can try capture with your camera too.
 The soft sandstone papa cliffs rise steeply from the blue water below, standing starkly against the green ferns that cover the gorge — making for the perfect photo opportunity, showcasing New Zealand’s raw natural beauty.

 Finally, before you reach Wellington, the final stop on the journey, you’ll see the iconic Kapiti Coast stretch past your window.
 This part of the track is a non-stop treat for the eyes.
 Between the rugged cliffs, the wicked sea, and the glowing sunset behind Kapiti Island, there are few views more sublime than those seen on the Kapiti Coast.
 As you gaze out at the scenery, you won’t be able to help yourself from taking photo after photo of this famous stretch of the wild Westcoast.

 The perfect ending to the journey is reaching Wellington’s twinkling harbour of lights, just in time for our Capital city to come to life for the night.

 See the sights in total comfort

-A trip onboard the Northern Explorer is your chance to enjoy a stunning and cosy journey through the heart of the North Island.
+A journey onboard the Northern Explorer is your chance to enjoy a stunning and cosy journey through the heart of the North Island.
 You’ll feel like you’re gliding through the winding terrain, as you see the remarkable sights through the gigantic panoramic windows and Open-air carriage.
 So make your train booking today, and get ready to see the beautiful ever-changing scenery New Zealand is famed for, in complete comfort.